-What is the difference between FTP and SFTP?
+What is FTP and SFTP?

-At the time of its creation, it was not generally assumed that the Internet activity would actively be targeted at hacking, so FTP was not created with the features to deal with such a cyber security threat that we now see in the news every day.
+At the time of its creation, it was not generally assumed that activities on the Internet would actively be targeted by hackers, so FTP was not created with features to deal with the sort of cybersecurity threats we see in the news today.

 How does FTP work

-- uploading sites to the hosting;
+- Upload sites to the hosting platforms.

 How does SFTP work